Stepheny755/ClanStatsBot/README.md

 Use `pip3 install -r requirements.txt` to install required libraries

-Fonts used in discord picture uploading are in `/fonts`
+Fonts used in PIL image generation are in `/fonts`